Join the Global Breast Cancer Movement

 Osteoporosis

-A condition marked by a loss of bone mass and density that causes bones to become fragile.
+A condition marked by a loss of bone mass and density, causing bones to become fragile.

 Top of Document